carlhuda/janus/README.md

   a vertical split)
 * `<leader>et` expands to `:tabe (directory of current file)/` (open in a new tab)
-* `:w!!` expands to `%!sudo tee > /dev/null %`.
-Write to the current file using sudo (if you forgot to run it with sudo), it will prompt for sudo password when writing
+* Write a privileged file with `:SudoW` or `:SudoWrite`, it will prompt for sudo password when writing
 * `<F4>` toggles paste mode
 * `<leader>fef` formats the entire file
 * `<leader>u` converts the entire word to uppercace